 Quality Review Package, adapted to also include DBSA and IFC Standards.
-The review concludes information to inform decision making by the competent environmental authority and complies with minimum legal requirements in terms of the 2014 NEMA EIA Regulations (in particular Regulation 23 and Appendices 3 and 4).
+The review concludes information to inform decision making by the competent environmental authority and complies with minimum legal requirements in terms of the 2014 NEMA EIA Regulations (as amended 2017).

-• The Draft Environmental and Social Impact Assessment (ESIA) report contains sufficient commenting period.
+• The Environmental and Social Impact Assessment (ESIA) report contains sufficient and IFC standard requirements.